 - You will also receive coverage for flights from Your Home country to Ireland and back.

 - The programme will also provide accommodation for all selected applicants for the duration of their stay in Ireland.

-- Citizenship: You must be a resident and national of Cambodia, Lao PDR, Myanmar or Vietnam
+- Citizenship: You must be a resident and national of Cambodia, Laos, Vietnam

 - Work Experience: Applicants are expected to have achieved a minimum of three years’ work experience that is directly relevant to your proposed programme of interests (this may include internships carried out by the applicant)